Aratramba/design-manual/docs/src/Configuration.md

 ---

 ## Custom styling
-You can customize the look and feel by adding an extra css file a style tag through the `headHtml` option:
+You can customize the look and feel by adding an extra css file or a style tag through the `headHtml` option:

 ```js
 {